open-policy-agent/opa/docs/content/deployments.md

                 "type": "function", // REQUIRED: states this is a function

-                "args": [ // REQUIRED: List of types to be passed in as an arguement: any, number, string, boolean, object, array, set.
+                "args": [ // REQUIRED: List of types to be passed in as an argument: any, number, string, boolean, object, array, set.
                     {
                         "type": "number"
                     },